candicenonsense/docs-tap/cli-plugins/insight/query-data.hbs.md

   Image: fake.oci-registry.io/dev-cluster/supply-chain-apps/tanzu-java-web-app-my-apps@sha256:a24a8d8eb724b6816f244925cc6625a84c15f6ced6a19335121343424be693cd
 ```

-In this example, the image's digest is: `sha256:a24a8d8eb724b6816f244925cc6625a84c15f6ced6a19335121343424be693cd`
+In this example, the image digest is: `sha256:a24a8d8eb724b6816f244925cc6625a84c15f6ced6a19335121343424be693cd`

+### Find the image digest using Scan Pre-2.0

-When using Supply Chain Tools - Scan Pre-2.0, find the image digest by looking inside the corresponding image scan custom resource.
+Find the image digest by looking inside the corresponding image scan custom resource.

 Run: